The Orchard, Santa Ana, CA

-Located just outside of artsy downtown Santa Ana, The Orchard is one of CDP’s recent adaptive reuse and rehabilitation projects, completed in December 2017 and designed for Santa Ana’s chronically homeless population.
+Located just outside of artsy downtown Santa Ana, The Orchard is one of CDP’s adaptive reuse and rehabilitation projects, completed in December 2017 and designed for Santa Ana’s chronically homeless population.
 Formerly the Guest Inn and Suites motel with a seedy reputation, this rehabilitated complex is now a 72-unit permanent supportive housing community designed specifically to promote resident engagement in communal activities and long-term case management opportunities.
 As Santa Ana’s largest Permanent Supportive Housing project to date, The Orchard consists of studio and one-bedroom units dedicated to independent, successful living with the mission to end homelessness in Orange County.
 Common areas are vital to the community, including a communal dining hall with a fully equipped commercial kitchen, an onsite case management office, a large community garden with garden boxes, picnic tables, and community learning space, and an outdoor courtyard with community tables and an outdoor kitchen.
 A crucial part of most CDP projects are the organizations that partner with CDP to offer invaluable services for our residents.
-At The Orchard, the Santa Ana-based non-profit organization Mercy House has three full-time staff members onsite five days per week offering case management, referrals, and resources in order to make residents’ transition from the street to housing successful in the long-term.
+At The Orchard, the Santa Ana-based non-profit organization Mercy House has three full-time staff members onsite five days per week offering case management, referrals, and resources in order to make residents’ transition from homeless to housed successful in the long-term.

 The Orchard is much more than just a former motel acting as housing; the project embodies the mission of CDP: developing life-enhancing affordable communities by engaging with local organizations and citizens to meet the community’s housing needs through thoughtful planning and development with a focus on long term engagement.
-The pride of place created through the edible landscaping and significant garden that is managed by a full time garden manager plus the incredible mural are unprecedented in Orange County affordable housing.
+The pride of place created through the edible landscaping, art installations, and significant garden that is managed by a full-time garden manager plus the incredible mural are unprecedented in Orange County affordable housing.
 This project came to fruition after several years of entitlement and financing work, aided by the City of Santa Ana, Low Income Investment Fund (LIIF), and Mercy House.
 As with any adaptive reuse and rehabilitation project, there were roadblocks and constraints along the way — including entitlement difficulties (the City would not allow a zone change from Commercial to Residential so we had to find a workaround), Congregate Care limitations (e.g. half-size kitchens in units), and the need to close escrow prior to having all funding secured.
 In the end CDP succeeded and provided Santa Ana’s largest Permanent Supportive Housing community to date.

 Number of Units: 72 (including manager’s unit)